-Believing that the county public law library is an integral and vital part of the legal community and of citizens' access to a just legal system, the members of the State Court and County Law Libraries Section (SCCLL) of the American Association of Law Libraries (AALL) urge county governments, courts, and/or governing entities to adhere to the following standards.
+Believing that the county public law library is an integral and vital part of the legal community and of citizens' access to a just legal system, the members of the Government Law Libraries Section (GLL) of the American Association of Law Libraries (AALL) urge county governments, courts, and/or governing entities to adhere to the following standards.
 The members realize that because of the great variation in size and governance among county public law libraries, certain standards will be harder to achieve than others.
 These standards serve as guidelines for libraries to ensure the highest quality personnel, collection, and library services in county public law libraries throughout the United States.

 I. GOVERNANCE AND ADMINISTRATION